Nund Rishi: Early life

 Noor-ud-Din was born in 1377 in Khee Jogipora village near Qaimoh in today's Kulgam district of Kashmir to Salar Sanz and Sadra, also called Sadra Moji or Sadra Deddi.
 (Note: old name of Qaimoh was Katimusha) (Note: In Kashmir, "Moji" refers to mother and "Deddi" denotes an elderly women, especially a paternal or maternal grandmother.
 It is widely used by the Kashmiri people to represent an elderly woman.)
 His grandfather Sheikh Salahuddin hailed from Rajput Royal Family Of Kishtwar.
 The legend has it that he refused to be breastfed by his mother after birth and it was Lalleshwari who breastfed him.
 His stepsons (Shash and Gundro) later tried to corrupt him into theft, but even when forced into burglary he refused to sin, reportedly composing a Kashmiri poem instead, In teenage years Noor-ud-Din was apprenticed to a couple of traders.
-He was married to Zai Ded who hailed from the village of Dadasara, Tral ,they had three children (two sons, one daughter), but all died in infancy.
+He was married to Zai Ded who hailed from the village of Dadasara in Tral, they had three children (two sons, one daughter), but all died in infancy.
 He renounced the world after the death of her children and became a hermit.

 By age 30, Noor-ud-Din “became sullen with worldly life” and turned to asceticism.
 He withdrew regularly to solitude (his mother even pointed to a local cave in Qaimoh as a meditation retreat, the “Fikri Taing” mound).
 Under the influence of the Kubrawiya (through his patronage of the Persian saint Syed Hussain Simnani), he embraced a life of self-denial.
 He began wandering and preaching in the villages, using the Kashmiri vernacular (Koshur) to reach ordinary people.
 His goal was monotheism and universal brotherhood, criticizing caste, ritualism and communal divisions.
 As one contemporary scholar observes: He writes: "We belong to the same parents, then why this difference?
 Let Hindus and Muslims worship God alone, we came to this world like partners.’”
 He repeatedly urged tolerance and non-violence; for example, he proclaimed “Here the good alone can claim noble descent; in the hereafter caste will be extinct” He and his (often Hindu) disciples sought to make religious teachings accessible: Nund Rishi famously insisted on Kashmiri (rather than Persian) as the medium of his poetry, effectively preserving the local language at a time when Persian dominated the courts.